jaredboice/daniel-san-starter-kit/README.md

 (use this address until 2022)

 ## Environment Variables
-notice in index.js that an environment variable is being used to switch between different accounts change this according to your budget testing needs
+notice in index.js that an environment variable is being used to switch between different accounts.
+Change this according to your budget testing needs

 **execution script**
 ```javascript